 All local Citizens Advice are independent charities, governed by their own board of trustees, who are ultimately responsible for the quality and range of the service.
 Day-to-day control is delegated to the Chief Executive and leadership team but the trustees:

-Andy Setters has many years’ experience in Human Resources, initially in the private sector and since 2004 as an independent HR consultant.
-He has worked in a variety of sectors including manufacturing, the NHS, private healthcare, central government, nuclear, automotive and not-for-profit organisations.
+Andy has many years’ experience in Human Resources, initially in the private sector and later as an independent HR consultant.
+He has worked in a variety of sectors including manufacturing, the NHS, private healthcare, central government, nuclear, automotive and not-for-profit organisations, before retiring in 2016.

 Originally from the south of England, Andy has lived in Cumbria with his family since 1984.